 How do I comply with the FMLA?

-- Make a copy of WH Publication 1420 available—a government-issued poster that explains what employees’ rights are under the FMLA.
+- Make a copy of WH Publication 1420 available.
+It’s a government-issued poster that explains what employees’ rights are under the FMLA.

-- Information about the FMLA should also be included in any employee handbooks or other materials.
+- Information about the FMLA should also be included in employee handbooks and other materials.
 If not, a copy about their rights must be provided if an employee submits a request for leave.

 There are a few more things to watch out for.
 States may grant employees additional leave in specific circumstances.
 In some situations, the FMLA may overlap with other legislation, like the Americans with Disabilities Act (ADA) or Title VII of the Civil Rights Act of 1964—both of which apply to employers with 15 or more employees.
 Be sure you check everything that’s out there, depending on what’s going on with your employees.